Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ---

 The game will be level-based with deaths restarting the player at level 1.
 Nothing will be carried over between attempts.
-The player will have the same starting conditions every time and only by gaining experience will they be able progress further.
+The player will have the same starting conditions every time and only by gaining experience will they be able to progress further down.

 The game will be built with quick-restarts in mind.
 The game will be tuned to be more difficult than average and feature a online leaderboard where other users can compete for the fastest time!

 ---

-Enemies will spawn in waves which the player will need to deal with before the next group spawns, enemies from previous waves will stay in the arena indefinitely until they are killed so if they are not dealt with, the player will quickly find themselves overwhelmed.
+Enemies will spawn in waves, which the player will need to deal with before the next group spawns.
+Enemies from previous waves will stay in the arena indefinitely until they are killed.
+So, if they are not dealt with, the player will quickly find themselves overwhelmed.

-Most enemies will also have a "Frenzy" stat that is influenced by the amount of others enemies surrounding them.
+Enemies will also have a "Frenzy" stat that is influenced by the amount of others enemies surrounding them.
 If enemies start to bunch up and the arena gets crowded.
 The enemies' "Frenzy" stat will increase and change their behavior making them a more dangerous threat.

 ---

-The Catalyst is floating orb and serves as the main antagonist of the game.
+The Catalyst is a floating orb and serves as the main antagonist of the game.
 It will float around the outskirts of each level and shoot out portals that new enemies will spawn from.

 Once the player deals enough damage to the Catalyst.
 It will retreat by opening a new portal that the player can follow through to the next level.